pytorchbearer/torchbearer/docs/examples/gan.rst

 .. literalinclude:: /_static/examples/gan.py
    :language: python
-   :lines: 158-160
+   :lines: 163-165

 Visualising
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We borrow the image saving method from PyTorch_GAN_ and put it in a call back to save on training step.
+We borrow the image saving method from PyTorch_GAN_ and put it in a call back to save on training step - again using decorators.

 .. literalinclude:: /_static/examples/gan.py
    :language: python
-   :lines: 109-114
+   :lines: 115-119

 After 172400 iterations we see the following.